Configuring runners

 History

 Use the GIT_SUBMODULE_FORCE_HTTPS variable to force a rewrite of all Git and SSH submodule URLs to HTTPS.
-This allows you to clone submodules on the same GitLab instance that use absolute URLs, even if they were configured with a Git or SSH protocol.
+You can clone submodules that use absolute URLs on the same GitLab instance, even if they were configured with a Git or SSH protocol.

 variables: